- Events and Networking

 - Copies of any paper you have written that relate to entrepreneurship.
 For projects that are still not complete, please provide a tentative abstract and a proposed timeline.

 - The Faculty Sponsor sheet, signed by your faculty sponsor.

-Winners announced at the CBS Entrepreneurial Faculty Research Showcase Event in fall (usually November) and present their research at the CBS Entrepreneurial Phd Research Showcase event in spring of the following academic year (spring 2023 for fall 2021 applicants).
+Winners will be asked to present their research at the CBS Entrepreneurial Phd Research Showcase event in spring of the following academic year.

 - Awards will be given as additional stipend.
 There are no restrictions on how the funds might be used.